 To read about more about the work of our Advocates click here .

 Daniel Alejandro Pinilla is a Colombian journalist with more than nine years’ experience in human rights and sustainable development.
-He has worked for international organizations such as the United Nations, Caritas Internationalis in Vatican City and the Konrad Adenauer Foundation where he is currently Project Coordinator of the Rule of Law Program for Latin America.
+He has worked for international organizations such as the United Nations, Caritas Internationalis in Vatican City, the Latin American Rule of Law program of the Konrad Adenauer Foundation, and CEJIL where he is currently the Director of Communications.
 As a journalist he wrote for the Colombian newspaper El Tiempo and the international news chain CNN.
-Most recently, he has led important initiatives using new technologies to promote human rights such as databases with open access to regional jurisprudence, virtual observatories of justice and journalism, the International Film Fest on Human Rights and online courses to access to international justice.
+Most recently, he has led important initiatives using new technologies to promote human rights such as databases with open access to regional jurisprudence, virtual observatories of justice and journalism, the International Film Fest on Human Rights, and online courses to access to international justice.
 He has worked on interdisciplinary approaches like connections between arts and human rights.
 Daniel holds a bachelor’s degree in Social Communication and Journalism from the Pontificia Universidad Javeriana (Colombia) and a specialization in Human Rights from the Collège Universitaire Henry Dunant (Switzerland).
 In 2012, he was awarded with a scholarship at the Inter-American Institute of Human Rights in Costa Rica.
 Daniel’s participation in HRAP is funded by friends of 1990 Advocate Felipe Michelini of Uruguay in his memory.

 Mariam Antadze has been the project coordinator at the Georgian Centre for Psychosocial and Medical Rehabilitation of Torture Victims (GCRT) since 2017.
 She has contributed to the rehabilitation and social empowerment of vulnerable groups including female victims of gender-based and domestic violence, IDPs from conflict-affected regions, and prisoners and former prisoners whose rights have been violated.
 Currently, Mariam is managing a project focusing on the establishment of a victim-centered approach for SGBV survivors within the judiciary system in Georgia.
 She holds the BA in Forensic Psychology from the John Jay College of Criminal Justice.